anastasiacodes/resume/README.md

 ## Add a theme

 If you do not want to build your own theme, you can access one of [Hugo's free themes](https://themes.gohugo.io/).
-I choose [DevResume](https://themes.gohugo.io/hugo-devresume-theme/) as my theme.
+I chose [DevResume](https://themes.gohugo.io/hugo-devresume-theme/) as my theme.

 Clone the repo of the theme into your theme folder.